pkwiatek6/VR_Data_Library/README.md

 ## Project Summary
 The purpose is to create a library of tools to collect biometric data from users using VR headsets.
 Data is collected through a series of simple carnival style games that the user can play.
 These games will test memory, reaction time and hand eye coordination.
 The data will be pushed to a web server and will be represented in a meaningful way, either on the headset itself or on the web server.

+## Github Directory Sructure
+* Assets contains the game models and the game logic
+* API contains the REST api and the front end

 ## Project Goals
 Main goals of the project: